-$$V{t} = \sum{i=1}^{t-1} k^{t-i} \cdot P{i} =$$
+$$V{t} = \sum{i=1}^{t-1} k^{t-i} P{i}$$

-$$= P{t-1} + k \cdot P{t-2} + k^{2} \cdot P{t-3} + k^{3} \cdot P{t-4} + \dots$$ (1)
+$$= P{t-1} + k P{t-2} + k^{2} P{t-3} + k^{3} P{t-4} + k^{4} P{t-5} + \dots,$$ (1)

 where P_i is the precipitation during the i-th day and k is the coefficient of persistence of the freshwater plume.
-The meaning of k (0<k<1) is that during each day the k-th part of the water accumulated during the preceding period is retained in the plume and the (1-k)-th part is dissipated.
+The meaning of k (0 < k < 1) is that during each day the k-th part of the water accumulated during the preceding period is retained in the plume and the (1-k)th part is dissipated.
 The values of k within the range from 0.05 to 0.95 were tested to obtain best correlation between V_t and the plume area.

 To analyze the effect of antecedent storms on plume size, we selected the observations when the rainstorm and the resulting plume followed a dry period.
-For this, events were selected when the precipitation during the 7-d period preceding the rainstorm did not exceed 2.5 mm.
-The latter value was selected because earlier it was indicated as a threshold under which no rainfall effect was observed in the coastal beaches (Ackerman and Weisberg 2003).
+For this, events were selected when the precipitation during the 7-day period preceding the rainstorm did not exceed 2.5 mm.
+The latter value was selected because earlier it was indicated as a threshold under which no rainfall effect was observed in the coastal beaches (Ackerman and Weisberg, 2003).

 To study the influence of local circulation on plume dynamics, two indices were estimated for each plume: (1) the residual of linear regression between the plume area and the main factor regulating its size (i.e., the accumulated precipitation), and (2) the index of alongshore translocation.
-The latter was defined as the ratio between the parts of the total plume area to the west and to the east of 118.10°W (near the mouth of the San Gabriel River, see Figure 2); the latter longitudinal coordinate was selected arbitrarily as a center of the plume typical to San Pedro Basin.
+The latter was defined as the ratio between the parts of the total plume area to the west and to the east of 118.10°W (near the mouth of the San Gabriel River, see Fig. 2); the latter longitudinal coordinate was selected arbitrary as a center of the plume typical to San Pedro Basin.
 The dynamics of the "plume residuals" and "plume translocation" indices were analyzed in terms of correlation with the wind stress at different locations along the North American coast and with the tidal variability related to lunar cycle.

 Wind data were obtained from the National Center for Environmental Prediction (NCEP); the global wind data are supplied by the NASA GSFC DAAC as ancillary information for SeaWiFS users.
-These files contain regular grids of zonal and meridional wind speeds at 10 m above the earth surface interpolated on an equidistant cylindrical projection of 1° spatial resolution and 6-h temporal resolution (12 h during some periods in 1998 and 1999).
-The zonal and meridional wind speeds were transformed to the alongshore equatorward and onshore wind stress (kg m-1 s-2) using the conventional equation T= $C_d \cdot \rho_a \cdot |U| \cdot U$, where U is wind speed (m s-1), ρ_a is air density (1.2 kg m-3), and C_d is the dimensionless "drag coefficient" (0.0013).
+These files contain regular grids of zonal and meridional wind speeds at 10 m above the earth surface interpolated on an equidistant cylindrical projection of 1° spatial resolution and 6-h temporal resolution (12-h during some periods in 1998 and 1999).
+The zonal and meridional wind speeds were transformed to the alongshore equatorward and onshore wind stress (kg m-1 s-2) using the conventional equation $\tau = C_d \rho_a |U|U$, where U is wind speed (m s-1), ρ_a is air density $(1.2 \,\mathrm{kg}\,\mathrm{m}^{-3})$, and $C{\rm d}$ is the dimensionless "drag coefficient" (0.0013).
 The coastline angles are given in Table 1.
 We analyzed the correlation between the plume area and the alongshore equatorward and onshore wind stress between 23°N and 34°N along the North American coast during the entire period of observations (from October 1997 to June 2003).
-Before estimating correlation coefficients, the "plume residual" and the "plume translocation" indices and the wind stress were smoothed using a 7-d filter window.
+Before estimating correlation coefficients, the "plume residual" and the "plume translocation" indices and the wind stress were smoothed using a 7-day filter window.